TNBC: Risks and Fear of Recurrence

 If you still have breast tissue after surgery, the risk for developing a new breast cancer in the same or opposite breast does not decrease over time.
 Keep up with regular doctor’s appointments and mammograms to find any new breast cancer.

-Most women with triple-negative breast cancer don’t have a metastatic recurrence or develop a new cancer.
+Most people with triple-negative breast cancer don’t have a recurrence or develop a new cancer.
 But you may be overwhelmed by worries about breast cancer returning.
 Birthdays, anniversaries and holidays can bring these emotions to the surface, as can news about a friend, family member or a famous person’s diagnosis.
 Your fears may be stronger before you go for follow-up appointments and when you wait for test results.
 To lower your anxiety, try yoga, meditation or other activities you enjoy.

 Get more tips on managing fears of recurrence.